-7. Conclusion
+7 Conclusion

-In this paper, we proposed an approach to detecting intent with application to the robotic domain.
+In this paper, we proposed an approach for detecting intent with application to the robotic domain.
 So far, this problem has not been sufficiently addressed, although the ability to infer others' intentions is essential for effective communication and collaboration, and should be a key component of a robot's cognitive system.
 The method we proposed is based on experience acquired through the robot's own sensory-motor capabilities, then using this experience while taking the perspective of other agents.
-We proposed a novel formulation of hidden Markov models to encode a robot's experience and interaction with the world when performing various actions.
+We proposed a novel formulation of Hidden Markov Models (HMMs) to encode a robot's experience and interaction with the world when performing various actions.
 These models are used through perspective taking to infer the intent of other agents and can perform this inference well before the agents' actions are finalized.
-This is in contrast with the wide spectrum of activity recognition approaches, which detect an activity only after most of its stages are done.
-To allow the robot to observe and analyze its environment, we developed a vision-based technique for target detection and tracking, which uses a nonparametric recursive modeling approach.
+This is in contrast with the wide spectrum of activity recognition approaches, which only detect an activity after most of its stages were done.
+To allow the robot to observe and analyze its environment, we developed a vision-based technique for target detection and tracking, that uses a non-parametric recursive modeling approach.
 We validated this architecture with a physically embedded robot, detecting the intent of several people performing multiple activities.